I Ching Oracle Result: Transformation from Hexagram 25 with Changing Lines 3, 6 to Hexagram 49

 English Translation:

-"Unintended misfortune.
+"Unintended unfavorable outcome.
 A tethered animal is taken by a passerby; the passerby gains, the community loses."

 Events occur without intention, yet consequences still arise.
 Outcomes are not always aligned with fairness.